scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 ==========

-We’ve build and proposed a trustable, low-code, scalable and open source visual AI pipeline system on top of many de facto standard components used by the machine learning community.
+We’ve build and proposed a trustable, low-code, scalable and open source visual AI pipeline system on top of various common components used in the machine learning community.
 Using Kubeflow Pipelines provides reproducibility and auditability.
 Using Kubernetes provides scalability and standardization.
 Using Elyra for visual development provides ease of use, such that all internal and external stakeholders